lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.41 Woodrow & Chelsea joins ~ No.58 Fight against Hugo    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | Stahn title [Young Detective]    |

+Stahn must have the [Lienean Man] title set when talking to Thomas in Stahn's house in Lienea.
+Thomas Suggests Stahn rests at home for a while.
+While doing so, Stahn hears the screams of his sister, Lilith.
+She claims there was some one watching her bathing through the window.
+Stahn, using briliant deductive thinking, is able to gather a group of suspicious characters and find out the creep who has been spying on his sister.